currently reading: The Living Goddesses - Marija Gimbutas

 Above all I love women who speak inspired, vehement, with the same passion and authority as a preacher, and so I love this work in which Susan pours forth sacred words from her mouth.
 I adore the songs of languid love towards this world and I adore the calls to unapologeticness, to uncompromisingness, to unwavering self-allegiance, to rage, to animality, to do like the Lion in the Den of the Prophets: "She does not understand this language.
 She devours them."

-the great cosmic mother - Monica Sjöö, Barbara Mor
+The Great Cosmic Mother - Monica Sjöö, Barbara Mor

 This is the best thing that came out of last century's Goddess movement.
 It's definitely got outdated research in some points but, I think it's clear by now, I can't resist far-reaching, genre-blurring books.
 I can't begin to describe the amount of genius found in this book.
 What I love most about it, and what sets it apart from other works in its same category, is that it always keeps its universal, general, primordial character even when once it's moved on from the sections dedicated to prehistory.